Ever wondered what happens when your pet is desexed?

 Castration of dogs is performed by removing both testicles through a small incision just in front of the scrotum.
 The entire testicle is clamped, ligated and removed - it is not a vasectomy!
 Once the testicles have been removed, the skin and subcutaneous fat are closed with 2 layers of sutures.
 Cats are done slightly differently - a small incision is made over each testicle, the testicle is removed and then the skin incision is left open to heal.

 After the surgery

 Once the surgeon has finished closing the skin, the anaesthetic gas is turned off.
 (Your pet remains on oxygen and fluids until nearly awake.)
-While still anaesthetised your pet is tattooed in the left ear with a green circle with a line through it.
+While still anaesthetised your pet is tattooed in the left ear with a circle with a line through it.
 (This tattoo is recognised all over Australia as a symbol of a desexed animal.)
 Another painkilling injection is administered - this one lasts for 24 hours.
 So your pet has received pain relief before, during and after the surgery.